 Typically, a quality statement covers issues such as:

-- your quality management system, and whether you are accredited to any standards (eg ISO 9001 or any specific standards for your type of product)
+- your quality management system, and whether you are accredited to any standards (eg ISO 9001);

-- previous experience of similar projects, including references
+- previous experience on similar projects, including references.

 Often, the buyer will tell you what information you need to include in your quality statement - for example, asking you to include a copy of your health and safety policy - and explain how your quality statement will be assessed.